Mabel O. Wilson

+Mabel has authored Begin with the Past: Building the National Museum of African American History and Culture (2016) for Smithsonian Press.
 In 2012, the University of California Press published Mabel’s cultural history Negro Building: Black Americans in the World of Fairs and Museums.
 Yale University Art Historian Kobena Mercer praised Negro Building as a “highly original study of the role of world's fairs in the making of a black public sphere [that] vividly illuminates the transition from Reconstruction to Afro-Modernity with page-turning brilliance.”
 Her scholarly essays have appeared in books on art, architecture, critical geography, and memory studies.
-Journals and magazines such as Design Observer Places, Elastic, ANY, Assemblage, and Public have published her critical commentaries.
-She has lectured widely on her work at The Menil Collection, Harvard University’s GSD, Princeton University, the Dia Foundation, ETH, Zurich and elsewhere in the U.S., Europe, Latin America, and Africa.
+Journals and magazines such as Artforum, Journal for Society of Architectural Historians, Places, eflux, Harvard Design Magazine, Elastic, ANY, Assemblage, and Public have published her critical commentaries and essays.
+She has lectured widely on her work at universities, community organizations and museums across the U.S., Canada, Europe, Latin America, and Africa.

 In fall 2017, Mabel served on New York City Mayor Bill de Blasio's Commission on City Art, Monuments and Markers.
 For 2016 she was named a YBCA 100, an annual list of inspirational creative minds put together by San Francisco’s Yerba Buena Center for the Arts.
 In 2011, United States Artists honored Mabel as a Ford Fellow in architecture and design.
 She has served on numerous advisory boards, juries and panels for organizations and institutions in architecture, the arts and humanities.